Samuel: Islam

 In the Islamic narrative, the Israelites after Moses wanted a king to rule over their country.
 Thus, God sent a prophet, Samuel, to anoint Talut as the first king for the Israelites.
-However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.
+However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth (Q).
 But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
 In the Qur'anic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.

 Bahá'í

 `Abdu'l-Bahá, a central figure in the Bahá'í Faith, mentions Samuel as an example of a genuine Prophet of the House of Israel, alongside Ezekiel.

 Portrayals

-Actors who have portrayed Samuel include Leonard Nimoy in the 1997 television film David, Eamonn Walker in the 2009 television series Kings, and Mohammad Bakri in the 2016 television series Of Kings and Prophets.
+Actors who have portrayed Samuel include Denis Quilley in the 1985 film King David, Leonard Nimoy in the 1997 television film David, Eamonn Walker in the 2009 television series Kings, Mohammad Bakri in the 2016 television series Of Kings and Prophets, and Stephen Lang in the 2025 television series House of David.